BarnBridge/Project-Call-Notes-/README.md

 Project Call 006 will take place on Thursday December 3rd, 2020

-Please sign up by on this Bounty in Gitcoin
+Please sign up for this Bounty at Gitcoin